-Only allow subdivision activities in the Critical Electricity Distribution Infrastructure Corridor mapped area where the subdivision is designed to ensure that any associated future land use and development will:
+Policy Only allow subdivision activities in the National Grid Corridor mapped area where the subdivision is designed to ensure that any associated future land use and development will: a. avoid adverse effects on the health and safety of people;

-- a. avoid, or minimise as far as practicable, any risk to health and safety; - avoid or, where avoidance is not practicable, have no more than insignificant effects on the operation, maintenance, upgrading and development of Critical Electricity Distribution Infrastructure; and - c. avoid or minimise, as far as practicable, the potential for reverse sensitivity.
+- b. avoid or, where avoidance is not practicable, have not more than insignificant effects on the operation, maintenance, upgrading and development of the National Grid; and - c. avoid or minimise, as far as practicable, the potential for reverse sensitivity.